 When curb ramps are constructed or reconstructed, one curb ramp should be provided for each pedestrian street crossing.
-A blended transition or wide curb ramp with street transitions for the direction of both pedestrian crossings serves the purpose of two curb ramps.
+A blended transition that spans the curb return across both pedestrian crossings serves the purpose of two curb ramps.
 For example, at intersection corners where two pedestrian street crossings are located, two curb ramps should be constructed; if only one pedestrian street crossing is located at a corner, one curb ramp may be constructed.
 See Index 105.6 for further information.
 The usage of the one-ramp design should be restricted to those locations where the volume of pedestrians and vehicles making right turns is low.
 This will reduce the potential frequency of conflicts between turning vehicles and persons with disabilities entering the common crosswalk area to cross either street.